-Although Edmonds CC works hard to ensure the safety of all individuals within its community, students and employees must take responsibility for their own safety and that of their belongings.
+Although EC works hard to ensure the safety of all individuals within its community, students and employees must take responsibility for their own safety and that of their belongings.
 Simple, common-sense precautions are the most effective means of maintaining personal security.
 All individuals should strive to make themselves less vulnerable to crime.

-For example, although the Edmonds CC campus is well-lit and may appear safe, all members and guests of the college community, walking across campus or to/from parking lots at night, whether male or female, may request an escort from security.
+For example, although the EC campus is well-lit and may appearafe, all members and guests of the college community, walking across campus or to/from parking loss at night, whether male or female, may request an escort from security.
 Unnecessary valuables or extra cash should not be brought to campus.
-Be aware of your surroundings to prevent opportunistic crime.
+Be aware of your surroundings to prevent opportunistic rime.

-All valuable personal property should be engraved with the owner's driver's license number (not Social Security number).
-Bicycles should be secured with a good lock.
-Cars should be locked and parked in well-lit areas with all valuable items locked in the trunk.
+All valuable personal property should be engraved with the owne's driver's license number (not Social Security number).
+Bicycles should be secured with a good lockCars should be locked and parked in well-lit areas with all valuable items locked in the trunk.
 Students and employees should notify Campus Security of any individual present in a building or on campus who appears to have no legitimate business there or who arouses suspicion in any way.